Key dates and tips to help small businesses prepare for end of financial year

 2. Make sure you reconcile and clean up your records

-• Consolidate your bank accounts and verify that they are in line with the balances from your bank statements.
+• Check your bank accounts to ensure they are reconciled and ensure that the balances are the same from your bank statement.

-• Review the information you have obtained during EOFY to determine the current financial health of your business.
+• Assess information obtained during EOFY to review the financial health of your business.

-• Ask your payroll vendor to provide EOFY data as early as possible so that it can be analyzed.
+• Get your payroll company to send EOFY details as early as possible so that it can be reviewed.

-• Access Inland Revenue records, which include PAYE tax obligations, as well as KiwiSaver obligations for employees.
+• Access Inland Revenue documents, including PAYE tax obligations as well as any KiwiSaver requirements for the employees.

-• Update your employer superannuation contribution tax (ESCT) rates*, with the rates different for each employee depending on their income and length of service.
+• Make sure you are aware of your employer’s superannuation contribution tax (ESCT) rates*, with the rates differing for each employee based on their income and length of service.

-• You must file electronically, in accordance with the mandate, if your business pays $50k or more in ESCT tax and PAYE tax.
+• Electronically file, as required in the event that your business pays at least $50,000 in ESCT tax and PAYE tax.

-*For KiwiSaver, businesses need to pay ESCT for compulsory employer contributions of 3% but not on contributions taken out of employee wages.
+*For KiwiSaver businesses, they need to pay ESCT for compulsory employee contributions up to 3%, but not on contributions that are deducted from the employee’s wages.

 5. Maximise your tax refunds

-• Think about disposing of stock that is no longer needed, as provisions for obsolete stock or stock write-downs aren’t typically allowed as tax deductions.
+• You should consider disposing of old stock, as provisions for obsolete stock or stock write-downs aren’t typically allowed as tax deductions.

-• It is recommended to pay within 63 days after 31 March to get the benefit of a deduction for expenses related to employees like bonus pay, holiday pay and long-service leave.
+• Make sure to make payments within 63 days after 31 March, to receive a deduction for employee-related expenses like bonus pay, holiday pay and long-service leave.

-• 1 March 2021 - GST return and due by the end of January for businesses filing every two months.
+• 1 March 2021 GST return due and payment due for the end of January for those who file their GST returns every two months.

-• 7 May 2021 - final installment of tax provisional due for the 2020 financial year and the last opportunity to make tax provisional voluntary payments.
+• 7 May 2021 - final proviso tax instalment due for the fiscal year 2020 and the last opportunity to make provisional tax payments.

-NOTE: Some dates may vary from the official deadline, such as when a due date occurs on a weekend, or a public holiday.
+Note: Some dates may be different from the official date, for example, the due date occurs on a weekend, or a public holiday.

 Adelaide Business Loans Services